Wilfred Ibbotson. [Pic: Peter Humphries]

 First wave.
 Fourth aircraft to attack Möhne Dam.
 Mine dropped accurately, causing small breach.
 Aircraft shot down on return flight.

-Wilfred Ibbotson was born in Netherton, near Wakefield, Yorkshire in 1913.
-He was married to Doris, had two daughters, and before the war had worked on a farm.
+Wilfred Ibbotson was born in Netherton, near Wakefield, Yorkshire on 18 September 1913, the second son of the four children of Herbert and Anne Ibbotson.
+His father had been a miner, but Wilfred worked on a farm after leaving school.
+He married Doris Bray in 1938, and they had two daughters.
 When war came he was called up and served as an Army motorcycle despatch rider.
 In 1941 he volunteered for the RAF, and trained as a gunner.

 KIA 17 May 1943.